ambientpointcorp/covid19-philadelphia/README.md

     map_dfr(read_csv) %>%
     distinct() # duplicates occur when there is an extract but no data update }

+# Cases by test result and reporting dates
 cases_by_date <- build_historical_dataset("cases_by_date")
 cases_by_date
 ```